 Conclusion

 Parquet is great for use with Spark SQL.
-Not only the compression rate is desirable, it also allows reading only records of interest through selected columns only and through low-level reader filters.
+Not only is the compression rate desirable, it also allows reading only records of interest through selected columns only and through low-level reader filters.
 So it is worth your time to encode your existing flat files even if multiple passes on data may be required.